Efficient Estimation for Staggered Rollout Designs

 Let $\bar{Y}_{tg} = {N_g}^{-1} \sum_i D_{ig} Y_{it}$ be the sample mean of the outcome for treatment group $g$ in period $t$, and let $\tauhat_{t,gg'} = \bar{Y}_{tg} - \bar{Y}_{tg'}$ be the sample analog of $\tau_{t,gg'}$.
 We define

 which replaces the population means in the definition of $\theta$ with their sample analogues.

 We will consider estimators of the form

 where, intuitively, $\hat{X}$ is a vector of differences-in-means that are guaranteed to be mean-zero under the assumptions of random treatment timing and no anticipation.
 Formally, we consider $M$-dimensional vectors $\hat X$ where each element of $\hat{X}$ takes the form where the $b^j_{t,gg'}\in \reals$ are arbitrary weights.
 There are many possible choices for the vector $\hat X$ that satisfy these assumptions.
 For example $\hat{X}$ could be a vector where each component equals $\tauhat_{t,gg'}$ for a different combination of $(t,g,g')$ with $t<g,g'$.
 Alternatively, $\hat{X}$ could be a scalar that takes a weighted average of such differences.
 The choice of $\hat{X}$ is analogous to the choice of which variables to control for in a cross-sectional randomized experiment.
-In principle, including more covariates (higher-dimensional $\hat{X}$) will improve asymptotic precision, yet including ``too many'' covariates may lead to over-fitting, leading to poor performance in practice.\footnote{\citet{lei_regression_2020} study covariate adjustment in randomized experiments with a diverging number of covariates, and suggest that (under certain regularity conditions) regression adjustment works well when the number of covariates is small relative to $N^{\frac{1}{2}}$.
-In principle the vector $\hat{X}$ could also include pre-treatment differences in means of non-linear transformations of the outcome as well; see \citet{guo_generalized_2020} for related results on non-linear covariate adjustments in randomized experiments.} For now, we suppose the researcher has chosen a fixed $\hat{X}$, and will consider the optimal choice of $\beta$ for a given $\hat{X}$.
-We will return to the choice of $\hat X$ in the discussion of our Monte Carlo results in Section \ref{sec: monte carlo} below.
+In principle, including more covariates (higher-dimensional $\hat{X}$) will improve asymptotic precision, yet including ``too many'' covariates may lead to over-fitting, leading to poor performance in practice.
+For now, we suppose the researcher has chosen a fixed $\hat{X}$ and consider the optimal choice of $\beta$ for a given $\hat{X}$.
+We return to the choice of $\hat X$ in Remark \ref{rem: choice of xhat - theory} and the discussion of our Monte Carlo results in Section \ref{sec: monte carlo} below.

 Several estimators proposed in the literature can be viewed as special cases of the class of estimators we consider for an appropriately-defined estimand and $\hat{X}$, often with $\beta=1$.